ShanaShin/College-Scheduler/README.md

 # Overview
-The app our team designed is a College Scheduler App where students can add and update their To-Do List, Course Schedule, Exam Dates, and Assignments
+The College Scheduler App is designed to help students manage their academic responsibilities efficiently.
+With this app, students can add and update their To-Do List, Course Schedule, Exam Dates, and Assignments.

+## Main Features
+1. To-Do List: Track and manage current tasks and activities.
+2. Course Schedule: Upload and edit class details such as course name, professor, location, and time.
+3. Exam Dates: Keep track of exam schedules.
+4. Assignments: Organize and sort assignments by due date.

+## Installation
+1. Clone the repository
+3. Open the project in Android Studio.
+4. Build and run the project on an Android device or emulator.

+## Usage

-## Home Page
+### Home Page
-On our Home Page, you will be greeted with a selection of buttons to choose from, labeled according to what you are trying to access.
-Clicking one of the buttons will take you to the page associated with that topic.
+On the Home Page, you will find a selection of buttons to access different features of the app.
+Clicking a button will take you to the corresponding page.

-## To-Do List
+1. ### To-Do List
-Our first page is a To-Do List, where users can input their current tasks and activities to complete All they have to do is type in their task and click the "Add Task" button.
+   * Add Task: Type in your task and click the "Add Task" button.
-If they have completed one of their tasks, holding down on the task will delete the task and remove it from the To-Do List.
+   * Complete Task: Hold down on a completed task to delete it.
-To edit a current task, click on the task, type in the changed details, and click the "Update" button.
+   * Edit Task: Click on the task, update the details, and click the "Update" button.

-## Course Schedule
+2. ### Course Schedule
-Our next page is the Course Schedule, where students can upload their current classes with details such as "Course Name", "Professor", "Location", and "Time".
+   * Add Course: Input course details such as "Course Name", "Professor", "Location", and "Time".
-To edit any of the information regarding their courses, users can click on the course, update the information, and click the "Update" button.
+   * Edit Course: Click on the course, update the information, and click the "Update" button.
-To remove a course from their schedule, as previously stated, users will need to hold down on the course.
+   * Delete Course: Hold down on the course to remove it from the schedule.

-## Exam Dates
+3. ### Exam Dates
-The third page is the Exam Dates page where students can add information about their upcoming exams to keep track of them.
-They can add information such as the title of their exam, the location, the date, and the time of the exam.
-To edit any of the exam details, the users can click on the exam material inputted, update the details, then click "Update".
-Exam details can also be removed by holding down on the exam material that is to be removed.
-Lastly, the exam can be sorted by date by clicking the "Sort" button.
+   * Add Exam: Input exam details similar to course details.
+   * Edit Exam: Click on the exam, update the information, and click the "Update" button.
+   * Delete Exam: Hold down on the exam to remove it from the schedule.

-## Assignments
+4. ### Assignments
-Our last page is the Assignments page, where students can organize their assignments in one place.
-They can add details such as the title, due date, and course of the assignment.
+   * Add Assignment: Enter the title, due date, and course of the assignment.
-The assignments inputted can also be sorted based on the due date by clicking the "Sort" button.
-T hese assignments may also be edited and removed as explained earlier.
+   * Sort Assignments: Click the "Sort" button to sort assignments by due date.
+   * Edit Assignment: Click on the assignment, update the details, and click the "Update" button.
+   * Delete Assignment: Hold down on the assignment to remove it.